 Refresher Training for Statutory Short Courses

 Another significant development in the revised Convention and Code concerns the requirement to undergo refresher training in a number of key areas.

-in a number of ways by various Administrations.
+Previously the STCW requirements in respect of refresher training for a number of statutory short courses were interpreted in a number of ways by various Administrations.
 Any loopholes in the regulations have now been removed and courses concerning the safety and survival of crew and passengers will require refresher training every five years.